WJSoftware/dr-fetch/README.md

 These are two helper functions that assist you in writing custom data-fetching functions.

-If you haven't realized, the `init` paramter in `fetch()` can have the headers specified in 3 different formats:
+If you haven't realized, the `init` parameter in `fetch()` can have the headers specified in 3 different formats:

 + As a `Headers` object (an instance of the `Headers` class)
 + As a POJO object, where the property key is the header name, and the property value is the header value